Develop essential analytical skills to thrive in data-driven roles and lift business performance.

 From data collection to visualisation, students gain expertise in the technical foundations.
 What sets this program apart is an emphasis on additional skills crucial to influencing decision-making.
 Additional topics include communication, people and business management, and strategic thinking.

 As depicted in the graphic, an analytics university program is ambitious.
 The aim is for students to develop a broad skillset that gives access to a vast range of analytical jobs.
-Graduates have the technical capabilities of a data analyst, coupled with the strategic awareness to become a business analyst.
+Graduates have the technical capabilities of a data analyst, coupled with the strategic awareness to be a business analyst.

 With the rising value of data analysis skills, employers seek professionals with technical expertise to exploit data.
 But they also want the full package, someone who can go beyond technical tasks to actively shape company strategies.
 Graduates of this program are positioned to become highly sought-after professionals.